gapolinario/gapolinario/README.md

 large fluctuations and rare events.

 - 💻 I'm currently working with [Prof. Michael Wilczek][wilc] at the University of Bayreuth, in Germany
-- 🌱 I'm currently learning Data Structures and Algorithms
+- 🌱 I'm currently learning about data structures and algorithms
 - 💬 Ask me about random processes, movies or south-american literature
-- :books: See my publications and PhD thesis at [my webpage](https://gapolinario.github.io/)
+- :books: See my publications and PhD thesis at [my webpage](https://gapolinario.github.io/publications/)
 - 📫 Reach me at gapolinario@uni-bayreuth.de or Mastodon [@gapolinario](https://mathstodon.xyz/@gapolinario)
 - 😄 Pronouns: he/him